Hi, I’m Julie with San Diego Voice and Accent, and in this video you’ll learn 4 ways to use the glottal stop in American English.

 Glottal stop at the beginning of a vowel

 That wasn’t my fault.

 You need to sit down, please.

 I don’t like hot dogs.

 I hope this video helped you to learn when to use the glottal stop in American English.
-Thanks for watching, and let me know how I can help you perfect your American accent!
+Thanks for watching!
+And I'd love to hear from you - contact me to learn how we can work together to perfect your American English pronunciation!